Kafū, aged forty-one.

 Rain fell.

-I sent the provisions from Seiyōken that I had promised yesterday to Mother’s residence.
+I sent the food bread from Seiyōken that I had promised yesterday to Mother’s residence.

 November 12th.